jonlee48/flight-data-recorder/README.md

 ## Getting Started
 If you want to run the code, interact, and play around with the data, you'll want to clone this repo and get python set up on your computer.
-The data processing and visualization notebook is `sensor/data_analysis.ipynb`.
-It takes raw flight data as txt files in the the `sensor/inputData/` directory.
+The installation below walks through setting up Miniconda and the conda environment.
+If you already have Anaconda installed, you can skip to [Setting up the Environment](#setting-up-the-environment).
+All the data processing and visualization code is in a single notebook: `sensor/data_analysis.ipynb`.
+All the raw flight data is stored in one directory: `sensor/inputData/`.

+The code for the Feather is in the `feather` directory.

 ## Installing Miniconda
 Miniconda is a lightweight distribution of Anaconda, a python distribution.
 Installing either Miniconda or Anaconda will install python, some popular data science packages, and conda.
 Conda is the package and environment manager.
 It helps manage and isolate packages for your different python projects.
 You use it with command line commands in the terminal or with the Anaconda Prompt.
 I'm using Miniconda over Anaconda because we don't need all the bulky packages that Anaconda installs.
 Miniconda gives us a minimal installation and we can just install a few packages we need.

 Skip this step if you already have Anaconda or Miniconda installed.
 You can check by running `conda` in a terminal.

 If you're using Windows, you can either install Anaconda from the browser, and use Anaconda Prompt, or you can use WSL2. ([Here](https://towardsdatascience.com/configuring-jupyter-notebook-in-windows-subsystem-linux-wsl2-c757893e9d69) is how to install WSL2).
+Then follow the instructions below.
 If you're using Mac or Linux, run these commands in shell.
 ```
 cd ~
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh